 Deposit collections may contain an assortment of large print and regular print books, magazines, audiobooks, CDs and DVDs.
 These collections are delivered on a rotating schedule every four weeks, depending on the facility’s needs.

-If you are interested in starting a deposit collection or have any questions about this service, please call our adult outreach services librarian, Lisa Luecke, at 859-572-5035 ext.
+If you are interested in starting a deposit collection or have any questions about this service, please call our adult outreach services librarian at 859-572-5035 ext.
 37.